milkmansson/toit-ema/README.md

 ```

 ### Alpha Calculation Helper: Display Results
 To make it really clear, this function shows a table for n samples, of the % weight of each sample up to the nth.
 Don't supply a value to have it use the objects' current alpha value.
+Note that results are not normalised - The sum of all these percentages will not be 100.
+The values keep getting smaller as is seen below.
 ```Toit
 // Caluclate the alpha for 30 samples, with ALL older values not accounting
 // for more than 15% of the average.
 Set the value ready for use in the object: